SGG-Modding/Hell2Modding/docs/lua/classes/rom.config.config_file.md

 Create a new config file at the specified config path.

 - **Parameters:**
   - `config_path` (string): Full path to a file that contains settings.
 The file will be created as needed.
+It's recommended to use `.cfg` as the file extension.
+The mod manager will pick it up and make it show nicely inside the mod manager UI.
   - `save_on_init` (bool): If the config file/directory doesn't exist, create it immediately.

 **Example Usage:**